Monday 4 November 2024

 C1 PRACTICAL PODCASTS and C1 SPEAKING CARDS

 Here you have some C1 ESL podcasts you can use to practice your listening skill while revising vocabulary and topicss.
-And you can also take advantage of the pdf document to boost your pronunciation reading along:
+And you can also take advantage of the pdf document to boost your pronunciation:

 Phrasal verbs about health pdf script